myPOS blog Tips

 The concert has just finished and you’re famished.
 Luckily, there’s a food truck nearby with delicious Egyptian sandwiches.
 You go for it and are amazed at the quality of the food!

+You might not know it but behind these food trucks are individuals who specialise in creating delicious foods and this is usually coupled with a passion for all things food related.
 And with the rise of the foodie culture in the UK, mobile food businesses are on the rise, too, catering to the demand for high-quality, unique foods representing cultures from all over the world.

 Street food can be found almost anywhere these days – from concert venues, weddings, seasonal open markets, in pop-up markets and more.

 If you’re on the flip side of the coin and are an aspiring restauranteur who’d like to test the market first before opening your brick-and-mortar restaurant, and you’re considering starting a food truck business, then this post is for you!
-We go through everything you need to know from the market research & creating a comprehensive business plan to choosing the most reliable card machine for your business!

 Start out by doing your market research